-So if the outbreak and lockdown have triggered your fears and you need online therapy for anxiety or online therapy for depression in India, choose only the best online therapy platforms for mental health help.
+So if the outbreak and lockdown have triggered your fears and you need online therapy for anxiety or online therapy for depression in India, choose only the best online counselling apps for mental health help.

 10 self-care tips to cope during the lockdown